 There’s a large main deck partially shaded by trees, where breakfast is usually served in the morning sun.
-Inside the dining room is a cosy space complete with a log fire, and the lounge has deep sofas you can sink back into.
+Inside the dining room is a cosy space complete with a log fire, and the lounge has plush sofas and chairs you can sink back into.
 Meals are served in a number of locations around the lodge, and special romantic dinners can be arranged.

 Phinda is a private game reserve so you can take night drives and guided walks to supplement the morning and afternoon 4x4 safaris.
-River cruises offer a different perspective, and you’ll have the chance of tracking rhino on foot, a thrilling experience and not soon forgotten.
-Keen photographes will relish the chance of a safari in a specially equipped photographic vehcile.
+There may be an opportunity to track black rhino on foot, a thrilling experience and not soon forgotten.
+Not to be missed is a Zulu village tour, something to capture the attention of visitors of all ages.
 The coast is within easy reach making a day on the beach a distinct possibility with scuba and ocean safaris and night turtle drives (seasonal).
 Due to the variety of activities this is a good option for families and children of all ages are welcome at Phinda Vlei Lodge.

 Open: Phinda Vlei Lodge is open all year.

-Location: The lodge is below the Lebombo Moutains at the edge of a forest overlooking a clearing in Phinda Private Game Reserve in northern KwaZulu-Natal.
+Location: The lodge is below the Lebombo Mountains at the edge of a forest overlooking a clearing in Phinda Private Game Reserve in northern KwaZulu-Natal.
 There are daily flights from Johannesburg to Phinda's private airstrip, it is also accessible by road.

-Rooms: There are 6 suites with accommodation for a maximum of 12 guests.
-Each has a bedroom, sitting area, minibar, dressing room and en-suite bathroom with a deep bathtub, shower, hand basin and flush toilet.
-The bedroom opens on to a deck with chairs and a table and a plunge pool.
+Rooms: There are six air conditioned suites with accommodation for a maximum of 12 guests.
+Each has a bedroom, sitting area, minibar, dressing room and en-suite bathroom with a deep bathtub, shower, twin hand basin and flush toilet.
+The bedroom opens on to a deck with chairs and a table and a small lap pool.
 Rooms are located at varying distances from the main lodge.
 The suites are well positioned to enable wildlife watching from your bed, deck or even the bathtub.

-Facilities: The main lodge houses a dining room and lounge, each with a large fireplace.
+Facilities: The main lodge houses an elegant dining room and lounge, each with a large fireplace.
 These rooms open on to a large terrace facing the vlei and a waterhole where you can sit and watch wildlife and enjoy a drink from the bar.

-Dining: Meals are eaten at separate tables in the dining room, on the deck and by the edge o9f the vlei.
-Private dining is possible, served on your private deck.
+Dining: Meals are eaten at a communal table in the dining room, on the deck and by the edge of the vlei.
+Private dining is possible, served on your suite's deck.